Knife owners will be protected while traveling with their knives in the U.S.

 - Should an individual be arrested for an illegal knife but is protected by this Act, the court will award costs and attorney’s fees, and all court records be expunged.

-“AKTI greatly appreciates the long, hard work and leadership of Senators Enzi and Wyden on this issue and this legislation,” said CJ Buck, AKTI Legislative Chair.
+“AKTI greatly appreciates the long, hard work and leadership of Senators Budd and Wyden on this issue and this legislation,” said CJ Buck, AKTI Legislative Chair.
 “Their commitment to a common-sense solution has been tremendous.
-We look forward to continuing to work with Senators Enzi and Wyden as the legislation makes its way through the Congress.”
+We look forward to continuing to work with Senators Budd and Wyden as the legislation moves through the Congress.”

 Why Do We Need To Protect Traveling Knife Owners?